chernolab/ASpli_SM/Synthetic/ASpliRun/README.md

-# Supplementary material for ASpli2 paper
+# Supplementary material for ASpli paper

 ## Synthetic dataset: A-B contrast report
 In the A-B folder you can find the output of `exportIntegratedSignals` function on